-Tintern village is only small.
-The abbey is the main attraction, along with a couple of humble pubs and tea rooms.
-Therefore, walks near Tintern Abbey can turn a quick trip into a full day out.
+The abbey is located in Tintern village, which has a small pot of pubs and tea rooms, including dog-friendly locations.
+Without further ado, let’s jump into the best walks near Tintern Abbey to turn your quick trip into a full day out.

-Better yet, Tintern Abbey walking trails don’t just take in the impressive scenery.
-They also traverse old railway lines, ruined wireworks, and a boulder lookout with a devilish legend attached to it.
+These Tintern Abbey walking trails traverse old railway lines, ruined wireworks and a boulder lookout with a devilish legend attached to it.

-Tintern Abbey walks are suitable for all levels of hiking ability, just as long as you choose wisely.
-The following Tintern walking trails range from between two and a half miles to five miles.
+The four Tintern Abbey walks I will cover are suitable for beginners or moderately experienced hikers.
+They range from between two and a half miles to five miles.

 Tintern Abbey Walks: The History of Tintern Abbey